Counterfeit goods fraud involves goods passed off as originals which are actually fake.

 What should you do if you’ve been a victim of counterfeit goods fraud?

-If you think you have been sold counterfeit goods, or if you suspect somebody is selling fake goods, contact Consumer Direct on 08454 04 05 06 for advice.
-You can also visit Citizens Advice consumer service.
+If you think you have been sold counterfeit goods, or if you suspect somebody is selling fake goods, call the Citizens Advice consumer helpline on 03454 04 05 06.
 Your local Trading Standards office can also give you advice.

 Your statutory rights apply if the goods you buy aren't satisfactory quality or are different from the seller's description.
 So, if you buy goods that are not as described, you might be entitled to a refund or an exchange of goods.
-Speak to Consumer Direct who can advise.
+Speak to Citizens Advice who can advise.
 However, counterfeit sellers aren’t easy to track down.